Modern Nature

-Modern Nature is the 12th studio album by British rock band the Charlatans.
+Modern Nature is the twelfth studio album by British rock band the Charlatans.
 It was released through BMG on 26 January 2015.
-After the release of the band's 11th studio album Who We Touch (2010), drummer Jon Brookes was diagnosed with brain cancer, and subsequently died in mid-2013.
+After the release of the band's eleventh studio album Who We Touch (2010), drummer Jon Brookes was diagnosed with brain cancer, and subsequently died in mid-2013.
 In early 2014, the band met up at their studio Big Mushroom with Jim Spencer, and began working on a new album.
 The sessions lasted seven months, and featured recordings from the drummers of the Verve, New Order, and Factory Floor.
 Described as a pop album, Modern Nature featured contributions from the High Llamas frontman Sean O'Hagan, as well as gospel vocals from Melanie Marshall and Sandra Marvin.

 Preceded by the release of the singles "Talking in Tones" and "So Oh" in September and December 2014, respectively, Modern Nature was released with varying bonus tracks.
 The band promoted it with radio appearances, and in-store performances.
 To coincide with the release of the single "Come Home Baby" in February 2015, the band embarked on a UK headlining tour, their first since 2010.
 Over the course of the next year and a half, the band toured Japan, Europe, the United States, the UK, Australia, and at various UK festivals.

 Modern Nature received generally positive reviews from music critics, some of whom commented on the album's throwback sound.
 The album charted at number 7 in the UK, and number 25 in Ireland.